Top

 Essential Rules for Prenuptial Contracts in Nebraska

 There are a few rules a prenup will always follow.
-For instance, Nebraska courts will not uphold provisions in prenuptial contracts which prevent a spouse from prosecuting domestic violence or which force one spouse to assume the other’s premarital debts.
+For instance, Nebraska courts will not uphold provisions in prenuptial contracts that prevent a spouse from prosecuting domestic violence or that force one spouse to assume the other’s premarital debts.
 Nevertheless, agreements that exclude one spouse from inheriting upon the other’s death are almost always enforced.

 Note that premarital contracts cannot predetermine a child custody or visitation schedule.
 A judge will make the final decision on custody by evaluating a child’s best interests reviewed at the time of a custody proceeding, but not before.
 Moreover, although parents can resolve many financial questions in a prenuptial agreement, they cannot resolve child support.
 Support belongs to the child and is not the parents’ right to contract away in a premarital agreement.
 Like custody, child support is evaluated based upon the child’s needs and the parents’ income at the time of separation or divorce.
 Any parental attempts to resolve child support in a prenup will be viewed as infringing on a child’s rights.